victorkohler/pwf/docs/quickstart.rst

     def user(request, username):
         return 'Welcome back %s' % username

-If you visit the url /user/walter the response will read "Welcome back walter".
+If you visit the path '/user/walter' the response will read "Welcome back walter".
 You don't need to have the variable at the end of the path and a path can contain multiple variable parts: ::